MAGNETISM AND QUANTUM COMPUTATION

 Knowledge and understanding:

 The aim of this course is to provide the basic theoretical knowledge on several aspects in quantum magnetism and the basic notions of quantum computation.
-The most important physical theories will be studied in terms of logical and mathematical structure, of experimental evidences and of modelling physical phenomena.
+The most important physical theories will be studied in terms of logical and mathematical structure, of experimental evidences and physical phenomena.

 Applying knowledge and understanding: